-- You can also send us an email to: [email protected] requesting your trip with your details: name, number of participants, date and trip you want to book and we will check availability and email you or call you back with the link to make a secure online payment to reserve your trip.
+- You can also send us an email to [email protected] requesting your trip with your details: name, number of participants, date, and trip you want to book.
+We will check availability and email you or call you back with the link to make a secure online payment to reserve your trip.

 WHAT IF I HAVE MY OWN CAR?

-You can drive on your own to our Breakfast place.
-The trip meeting time is at 8:00 a.m.
-Once there you will enjoy a wonderful Costa Rican breakfast, breakfast will be provided, get ready for the trip, change and get your gear.
-We will provide the transportation to and from the river; leaving your car safely parked Restaurant.
-When your rafting trip is over, we will bring you back to the Restaurant Place
+You can drive on your own to our breakfast place.
+The meeting time is at 8:00 a.m.
+Once there, you will enjoy an excellent Costa Rican breakfast (included) and get ready for the trip.
+We will provide the transportation from there to the river and back, leaving your car parked safely at the restaurant.
+When your rafting trip is over, we will bring you back to the restaurant to get your vehicle.